 “Policy on Policies” progress nearing final stages!

-Brian Etheridge has not been replaced in the provost office per se but the duties have been delegated around the provost office
+Brian Etheridge has not been replaced in the provost office per se but the duties have been delegated around the provost office.
+Paul Walsh has been named Assistant Vice President of Academic Programming and Institutional Support and will report to OTS and Academic Affairs.

 Daniel Page (math) and Fiona Glade (writing) gave excellent updates on the recent work on the foundational preparation for these 2 integral disciplines.
 Handouts on Sakai page.
-The UFS expressed its congratulations on the high quality of this excellent work. -.
+The UFS expressed its congratulations on the high quality of this excellent work.

 Fiona Glade